openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 In contrast to the flow specified in (#endpoints), this flows is initiated by the Issuer when the credentials are "ready" and need to "picked up" by the wallet application.
 The way in which the user provides to the Issuer information required for the issuance of a requested credential and the business processes conducted by the Issuer are out of scope of this specification.

-1. The issuer sends a initiate issuance request as described in (#issuance_initiation_request) with the the pre-authorized code and the credential type it is good for to the wallet and/or renders a QR code containing the initiate issuance request.
+1. The issuer sends an issuance initiation request to the walle as described in (#issuance_initiation_request) with the pre-authorized code and the credential type the code is valid for.
+Issuer can also render a QR code containing the issuance initiation request.
 The issuer MAY bind the code to a user PIN.
 The way in which the PIN is provided to or determined by the user is out of scope of this specification.
-2. The wallet sends the pre-authorized code to the issuer's token endpoint.
-This request MUST contain an user PIN if requested by the issuer.
+2. The wallet sends the pre-authorized code to the issuer's Token Endpoint.
+This request MUST contain a user PIN if requested by the issuer.
 3. The issuer responds with an access token good for credential issuance.
-4. The wallet sends a credential issuance requests to the credential issuance endpoint.
+4. The wallet sends a credential issuance request to the credential issuance endpoint as defined in (#credential_request).
-5. The issuer returns the requested credential.
+5. The issuer returns the requested credential as defined in (#credential_response).

 Steps 1 and 2 constitute a new kind of flow that is implemented using additional parameters of the initiate issuance endpoint and a new OAuth grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
 Steps 3 through 5 conform to the process specified in (#endpoints).

+Note that the pre-authorized code is sent to the Token Endpoint and not to the Authorization Endpoint of the Issuer.

 The following sections specify the extensions.